-Digital currencies consist solely of Bitcoin and are measured at fair value using the quoted price on Coinbase.com.
+Digital currencies consist solely of Bitcoin and are measured at fair value using the quoted price on CoinMarketCap.
 Management considers this fair value to be a level two input under IFRS 13 Fair Value Measurement fair value hierarchy as the price on this source represents an average of quoted prices on multiple digital currency exchanges.
 The Company's determination to classify its holding of Bitcoin as current assets is based on management's assessment that its Bitcoin held can be considered a commodity that may be readily sold because liquid markets are available.
-The Company holds the majority of its Bitcoin in Bitgo.